 - If you have hired a wedding planner, travel consultant, or local vendor, then ask them who they recommend.

-This should leave you with a nice sized list of wedding photography websites to peruse.
+This should leave you with a nice sized list of the best wedding photography websites to peruse.

 Okay, now we can move on to Google.
 Whew!
 We are back in familiar territory.

-Once you have selected a handful of wedding photographers whose style and website you love, then Google their reviews.
+Once you have selected a handful of wedding photographers whose style you love, then Google their reviews.
+Or check Wedding Wire.
+Or Tripadvisor!
 See what clients are saying about them.
 Do any of the reviews really resonate with you?
-You can often tell when a review is genuine, and when it has been bought or bartered for in some way, so take the time to read what’s written instead of just noting the number of reviews.
+You can often tell when a testimonial is real, or when it has been bought or bartered for in some way from the photographer, so take the time to read what’s written instead of just noting the number of reviews.